Anne Edmondson, Chairwoman

 Lana Alrichan, Marketing Director

 Passionate about combining strategy and marketing, Lana holds numerous advisory positions as a management consultant.
-Her resilient history in media has led her interest in Gulf for Good which combines her love for both kids and fitness.
+Her resilient history in marketing and advertising has led her interest in Gulf for Good which combines her love for both kids and fitness.
 Lana believes that leaders should create change beyond the four walls of an organisation, building vigorous communities that fabricate real world impact.
-Travelling to over 55 countries, you are most likely to find Lana watching a sunset somewhere in the world.
+Travelling to over 50 countries, you are most likely to find Lana watching a sunset somewhere in the world.

 Walker by name and Walker by nature, Tazmin loves to get those hiking boots on!
-She and hubby recently trekked 192 miles (309 kms) across England with their 3 children (all budding ‘Walkers’!)
-Taz is passionate about travel including having 6 Gulf for Good challenges under her belt and aspires to travel to over 100 countries.
+She and hubby recently trekked 192 miles (309 kms) across England with their three children (all budding ‘Walkers’!)
+Taz is passionate about travel including having six Gulf for Good challenges under her belt and aspires to travel to over 100 countries.

 Emma Taylor, Marketing & Communications Manager